CloudReactor/cloudreactor-procwrapper/README.md

 you would run

-    proc_wrapper somecommand --somearg x
+    ./proc_wrapper somecommand --somearg x

-assuming that are using the linux standalone executable, and that you configure the program using environment variables.
+assuming that are using a standalone executable, and that you configure the program using environment variables.

 Or, if you have python installed: